 - Less than $5 million in gross revenue

-- Now you can tackle the user access privilege requirement(500.07).
+Now, you can tackle the user access privilege requirement(500.07).
 Ensure that the proper levels of access are limited to the proper personnel and systems.
 These privileges must be reviewed periodically and the entire procedure must be baked into the cybersecurity policy.

-- Another requirement is to ensure proper cybersecurity event reporting(500.17).
+Another requirement is to ensure proper cybersecurity event reporting(500.17).
 You can use this form to report any breaches to the Superintendent.

-Those WITHOUT a limited exemption must also address the following two points by August 28th, 2017.

-- Develop an Incident Response Plan or an IRP(500.16).
+Those WITHOUT a limited exemption must also address the following two points: Develop an Incident Response Plan or an IRP(500.16).

-This document will encompass every aspect of responding and remediating security breaches.
-From the roles personnel will play, how communications are handled, to evaluation and revision of the plan after an event.
+This document will encompass every aspect of responding to and remediating security breaches.
+This will cover the roles personnel will play, how communications are handled, and the evaluation and revision of the plan after an event.
 For a more in-depth view of what goes into an IRP, click here.